 Now we start to see some life moments relevant to finance.
 We have enormous Student loan debt, over $200,000, but we both land decent jobs.
 My blood is so working class that this is what I think I look like in a suit;

 I once bought dress shoes a size too small that pinched my feet and wore them for a year because I was so unsophisticated I just assumed that fancy rich guy shoes were supposed to be uncomfortable.

 I did 5 years as a Public Defender in the bowels of a large city with the Lumpen proletariat.
 Yes, perhaps I viewed this as some sort of penance for my past.
 We skipped a wedding and bought a house instead.

 I would not say I was actively into personal finance just yet, but I was definitely developing precursor habits.
-Like keeping track of all money pored into fixing up that first house.
+Like keeping track of all the money poured into fixing up that first house.
 I was certainly better off than my wife, who did things like keep $11,000 in her ‘no interest’ checking account.

 It was easy for us to live below our means because it came natural to us.